adamhockenberry/bacphlip/README.md

 ## Installation

-You can install BACPHLIP with pip (NOTE: NOT YET WORKING):
+You can install BACPHLIP with pip:
 ```
 pip install bacphlip
 ```

-Alternatively, users can pull/download the github repository, navigate to the directory where BACPHLIP was downloaded and run:
+Alternatively, users can pull/download the latest github repository, navigate to the directory where BACPHLIP was downloaded and run:
 ```
 pip install .
 ```